HelenMiamii/octobercms-soulstrology-theme/README.md

 ### MEMBERSHIP REGISTRATION
 I created a plugin found in `plugins/abrabinah/registration` to process this Membership Registration.
 It uses [RainLab User-Plugin](https://github.com/rainlab/user-plugin), [Stripe API](https://stripe.com/docs/api), and [MailChimp](https://mailchimp.com/).
-Here's what it does:
+Locate the `Plugin.php` to update the Stripe and MailChimp API keys to your own configuration.
+Here's what this plugin does:

 1. It first checks for all the required arguments: First Name, Last Name, Email, Password, StripeToken (CC), and Membership Plan.
 It will throw an error if there's any duplicate data from the database, missing data from the form, or missing StripeToken.